hb-robo/theshelf.blog/src/content/reviews/departure-samurai-champloo.md

 This isn't just a good soundtrack.
 It's a document of a specific moment in music history—when Eastern and Western production styles, hip hop's past and future, and anime's global reach all converged into something genuinely new.

 **Score: 8/10** - Excellent.
 Historically important, consistently engaging, and responsible for launching a thousand YouTube channels.

+Masta notes:

+- Force of Nature has some really bombastic tracks here that appeal to my DJ Shadow affinities, with heavy, blasting drum loops.
+-
+- Tsutchie's cuts here are minimal and humanistic to a fatal degree, they embody a Dilla-acolyte obsession with imperfection, anti-melodies, unsequenced drums, and so on, but the overall lack of craft leaves some otherwise texturally interesting tracks feeling completely unfinished or dull.
+- Seventythree (I Ask) is surprisingly forward-thinking, with the same buzziness OFWGKTA would start to explore in the late 00s.
+- Some layers on these tracks sound like one-takes.
+I appreciate whatever level of artistic authenticity this is trying to bring, but choosing not to develop your own ideas is not as compelling a statement as you might think.
+- Sincerely is very good - reminiscent of Kanye and B!nk's work from around that time - a little Dipset-y

+Impression notes:

+- HIIZURU STYLE is like a DMX/MOP style aggro posse cut that is exceptionally hard to take seriously
+- Testament to Force of Nature that I think they're the only one of the four to be able to pull off a track as gritty as Death Wish, or to understand percussion enough for Million Way of Drum
+- Nujabes cuts are more variable in quality - maintains textural mastery but the underlying ideas are less interesting on average, or just too short to make any impression
+  - World without Words is the clear standout - it goes places, and invites introspection
+- Fat Jon is probably too sleek for his own good, because it his stuff does relax me to the point of sleepiness.
+  - Still, the minimalism is attractive, and some tracks are growers
+  - "Not Quite Seleah" is shockingly amateur

+Playlist notes:
+- What the hell happened in tracks 6-9
+- Let me Know What U Think is 100% my shit
+-